con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Unstained, devoid of passion, passionless,[^98-1]
 Controlling humours, free from every illness,
-Fully awake, by nature most awakened,
+By nature most awakened, fully awake,
-Omniscient, all knowing, and most supreme, (98)
+Omniscient, knowing everything, supreme, (98)

 [^98-1]: The names translated here as 'devoid of passion' and 'passionless' point toward the *guṇa* of *rajas*, from the triad of *sattva* (light/goodness), *rajas* (passion/energy), and *tamas* (darkness/inertia).
 This connection also suits the two names given in 98b, which connote freedom from disease related to the three humours (which are in turn based on the three *guṇa*s).
 The Tibetan translation of the word *rajas* (i.e., *rdul*), while also referring to the *guṇa* in a technical context, can equally imply either a minute particle or a fault (*nyes rkyon*).